sosia-dev/sosia/docs/tutorial/usage.rst

                            coauth_margin=0.2, pub_margin=0.2,
                            cits_margin=0.2, sql_fname=DB_NAME)

-This will find matches who started publishing the year of the scientist's first publication plus or minus 2 years, who in the year of treatment have the same number of coauthors plus or minus 20% of that number (at least 1), and who in the year of treatment have the same number of publications plus or minus 20% of that number (at least 1).
+This configuration will find matches who started publishing the year of the scientist's first publication plus or minus 2 years, who in the year of treatment have the same number of coauthors plus or minus 20% of that number (with a minimum of 1), and who in the year of treatment have the same number of publications plus or minus 20% of that number (with a minimum of 1).

 Defining search sources
 -----------------------
-The first step is to define a list of sources similar (in type and area) to the sources the scientist published until the year of treatment.  `sosia` uses these source to define an intial search group.
-A source is similar if (i) it is associated to the scientist's main field, (ii) is of the same type(s) of the scientist's sources and (iii) is not associated to fields alien to the scientist.
-Here type of source refers to journal, conference proceeding, book, etc.  You define the list of search sources with a method to the class and access the results using a property:
+The first step is to define a list of sources similar (in type and area) to the sources the scientist published until the year of treatment. `sosia` uses these sources to define an initial search group.
+A source is similar if (i) it is associated with the scientist's main field, (ii) is of the same type(s) as the scientist's sources, and (iii) is not associated with fields alien to the scientist.
+Here the type of source refers to journal, conference proceeding, book, etc. You define the list of search sources with a method to the class and access the results using a property:

 .. code-block:: python